crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-To enhance readability, we can interpret the Yul code back into high-level Solidity code.
+To improve readability, we can translate the Yul code back into high-level Solidity code.

 ```solidity
 /// @notice versions >=0.8.0 && <0.8.16